More than 200 Distributors

 • Do not refrigerate or freeze.

-• The expiration date refer to the product correctly stored at the required condition.
+• The expiration date refers to the product correctly stored at the required condition.

 • Do not use if solution contains undissolved particle.